-Mortgage is a term which has its origins from the French word, lit pledge which hints at a legal component used for procurement of a loan.
-Mortgages are generally given out on personal property, such as home.
+The mortgage is a term which has its origins from the French word, a lit pledge which hints at a legal component used for procurement of a loan.
+Mortgages are generally given out on personal property, such as a home.
 Most of the loans secured through the mode of mortgages are secured by mortgaging the real estate property i.e. the home of an individual.

 In some other cases, where the loan is to be procured for extremely professional purposes, lending companies even accept other personal properties, such as car, land or even ships to be mortgaged.

 Mortgage loans are undertaken by the masses mostly when they want to make a new investment in the sphere of real estate, property, and land.

 Before giving out any part of the personal property on mortgage, it is advisable for an individual to be well-versed with all the intricacies and legal formalities which are involved in the process of securing loans through a mortgage.